 The coach's take: He's played varsity since he was a freshman.
 He's a very solid player.
 His consistency was huge.

 Masiero was the Spartans' engine in their run to the Western Mass. final.
 The senior had 21 goals and five assists, but more important was his hustle.
-He flew up and down the field, creating

 The coach's take: He mixed up defenders to the point where he made them look foolish.
 The overall impact, I think it was the offensive and defensive component.
 He was always busting his butt defensively as well.
 You need kids like that when you get into the tournament.